 In JAX, doing good isn’t an empty slogan or wishful thinking – it’s an actual way of life.

 Driven by a potent mix of diversity and entrepreneurial spirit, JAX residents have proven more than capable of creating change not only in their local communities, but on a national level.
-With a significant military presence, it’s no wonder the Wounded Warrior Project and K9s for Warriors are headquartered in Jacksonville.
+With a significant military presence, it’s no wonder the Wounded Warrior Project and K9s for Warriors are headquartered in JAX.
 Both organizations provide opportunities across the nation for veterans and civilians alike to serve the veteran community.

 Organizations like Hunger Fight, Dreams Come True, Teach for America and Kids Hope Alliance enable volunteers to support children’s health and education in the First Coast region.
 Volunteers can work directly among JAX families and communities to address social issues at Hubbard House, Clara White Mission and Sulzbacher, or help raise much needed funds for breast cancer research by volunteering for the national race weekend of the DONNA Marathon.